CyranoB/readability-python/memory-bank/progress.md

 1. **Packaging**: [COMPLETED: 4/29/2025] The library has been packaged for distribution on PyPI:
    * Enhanced metadata in pyproject.toml
-   * Created setup.py for pip installation
+   * Removed redundant setup.py in favor of Poetry-only approach
    * Added MANIFEST.in for source distribution
    * Created publishing script and documentation (PACKAGING.md)

 ### Completed Functionality

-1. **CLI Tool**: Implemented a command-line interface for the library that supports:
+1. **CLI Tool**: [ENHANCED: 5/1/2025] Implemented a command-line interface for the library that supports:
    - Processing HTML from URLs, files, or stdin
    - Multiple output formats (HTML, text, JSON)
    - Writing output to files or stdout
    - Custom user agent and timeout for HTTP requests
    - Debug mode for troubleshooting
+   - Improved stdin handling with terminal detection
+   - Chunk-based reading for large inputs
+   - Specific exit codes for different error types
+   - Detailed error messages for troubleshooting

+2. **Code Quality Improvements**: [COMPLETED: 5/1/2025] Enhanced code quality:
+   - Extracted hardcoded values into named constants
+   - Added missing return type hints to internal methods
+   - Improved exception handling for JSON parsing
+   - Modernized packaging approach

 ### Test Cases